-Recently, as it happened all over the world, due to increasing gas and electricity prices, all the other prices went up – including food.
+Recently, as it happened all over the world, due to increasing gas and electricity prices, all the other prices went up – including those for food.
 It’s not uncommon to see products selling for 50% more or even higher nowadays compared to a couple of years ago.

 You still have cheap options available, but usually this means that you have to go do for a lesser known brand name (or a supermarket’s brand) or simply buy less if your budget is the same.